 That leaves diplomacy and whether we want to try to seriously pursue it.
-We should not forget that North Korea is not an 800-pound gorilla.
+We should not forget that North Korea is not an 800pound gorilla.
 Far from it, it is a failed state that is dependent very much on foreign handouts, which will one day be on the trash can of history.
 But before that happens, it can cause us great harm, and the United States should not be afraid of dealing directly with Pyongyang on this issue.

-Moreover, if we were to decide to try tougher measures and even force, it makes good sense to put ourselves in the best international position to do it by baying good the outre mile diplomatically.
+Moreover, if we were to decide to try tougher measures and even force, it makes good sense to put ourselves in the best international position to do it by having gone the extra mile diplomatically.

-position to do it by having gone the extra mile diplomatically.
 Thank you, Mr. Chairman.